 Selling or Writing a Call Option

-However, as a writer of a call option, you have an unlimited downside if the stock increases in value.
-If Company A’s stock goes up to S$80 per share, then the call option will be in the money.
-If your buyer exercises the stock, you will have to buy the stock for S$80 and sell it for S$60 to the buyer, which nets you S$10 of loss.
-This loss can increase infinitely as long as the stock price continues to increase.
-In the graph above, we can see that the call option writer turns a profit only when the stock price is below the exercise price plus the premium charged (S$70 in this case).
+This loss can increase infinitely if the stock price continues to increase.
+In the graph below, we can see that the call option writer turns a profit only when the stock price is below the exercise price plus the premium charged (S$70 in this case).

-A put option gives its holder the right, or option, to sell a financial asset at a predetermined price and date.
-Like a call option, an investor can either buy or write a put option.
+A put option gives its holder the right, but not the obligation, to sell an underlying asset at a predetermined price and date.
+Like a call option, an investor can either buy or sell (write) a put option.

 Buying a Put Option

 Consider an example where you are buying a put option for Company B with an exercise price of S$45, a premium of S$15 and an expiration date one month away.